CompuTec/computec-docs/docs/appengine/developers-guide/basic-and-business-logic/appengine-plugin/ae-ui.md

     }
     ```

-## Crating Simple Ui5 Application for AppEngine
+## Crating Simple Ui5 Application for CompuTec AppEngine

-The easiest way to start new AppEngine UI Plugin project is by using the CT AppEngine Plugin Project template from [CompuTec.AppEngine.Templates](../../basic-and-business-logic/framework/before-you-start.md)
+The easiest way to start new CompuTec AppEngine UI Plugin project is by using the CompuTec AppEngine Plugin Project template from [CompuTec.AppEngine.Templates](../../basic-and-business-logic/framework/before-you-start.md)

 ```bash
 dotnet new ctaeaeproject --RoutePrefix CTVehOne
 ```

- This command will create a new project with the basic structure for the AppEngine UI5 Plugin.
+ This command will create a new project with the basic structure for the CompuTec AppEngine UI5 Plugin.
 The plugin ID will be derived from the parent folder name, but you can specify a different one using the --name parameter.
 If the command is executed inside the CT.VehOne folder, the following structure will be created:

 ### Structure